Last modified: 2023-07-03 by

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

 La Rochelle is particularly renowned for yachting industry, races and its main marina (Port des Minimes).
-The town gained also some celebrity in the 1980s because of the original transportation policy developed by the late Mayor Michel Crépeau.
-Most cars were excluded from the downtown and replaced with bikes that could be used freely.
+The city gained also some celebrity in the 80's because of the original transportation policy developed by the late Mayor Michel Crépeau.
+Most cars were excluded from the city center and replaced with bikes which could be used freely.

 Ivan Sache, 9 September 2001

 The flag of La Rochelle can be seen flying on the embankment of the old harbour.
 It is a white flag with a blue triangle on which the word La Rochelle is written in alternating black and white letters.

 by Ivan Sache

 Société des Régates de la Rochelle was founded in 1860.
 Until 1890, the only activity of SRR was the organization, every 15 August, of a regatta for rowing boats, fishing boats and a few yachting boats.
 The profit of the regatta was awarded to seamen's widows.